creachadair/taskgroup/README.md

 <-edone     // wait for the error collector to be done
 ```

-All of this is tedious, but works fine.
-Now, however, if something fails we
+Another issue is, if one of the file copies fails, we don't necessarily want to
-really don't want to wait around for all the copies to finish―if one of the
+wait around for all the copies to finish before reporting the error―we want to
-file copies fails, we want to stop what you're doing and clean up.
-So now we
+stop everything and clean up the whole operation.
+Typically we would do this
-need a way to signal cancellation, such as a `context.Context`:
+using a `context.Context`:

 ```go
 	ctx, cancel := context.WithCancel(context.Background())